Diet and exercise for breast cancer patients

 Trial design

-In this randomised trial, 134 women receiving chemotherapy treatment for advanced breast cancer were planned to be assigned to one of two treatment groups.
+In this randomised trial, 134 overweight women receiving chemotherapy for advanced breast cancer were planned to be assigned to one of two treatment groups.
 The women were recruited by 10 centres in the UK.

 The first group (control group) would consist of 67 patients.
 Patients in this group received chemotherapy and followed a regular diet while taking part in resistance training three times a week.

 The second group (the intervention group) was also planned to consist of 67 patients.
 The patients in this group followed the 5/2 diet whilst receiving chemotherapy.
-During restricted diet days, these patients were allowed a maximum caloric intake of 800 to 1000 kcal and 50 g of carbohydrates per day.
+During the 2 restricted diet days, these patients were allowed a maximum caloric intake of 800 to 1000 kcal and 50 g of carbohydrates per day.
 The other five days, they followed a Mediterranean diet.
 This includes eating lots of fruits and vegetables, nuts, fish, low-fat dairy products, white meat and limited quantities of red meat.
 Patients also participated in resistance training 3 times per week.

 The trial tested whether an energy restricted diet adds to the anti-tumour effect and lessens chemotherapy toxicity compared to a resistance exercise-only intervention.